Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 It can actually be cheaper to use a photo backup service than to keep buying external hard drives.

-If you insist on DIY-ing your backups and putting everything on external hard drive yourself, then you're responsible for its physical safety.
+If you plan on DIY-ing your backups and putting everything on external hard drive yourself, then you're responsible for its physical safety, which isn't easy with a young family.
 What if you have young kids pulling the storage drive out of the drawer and deciding it's a new toy to poke at and play with?
 It can be cheaper, safer, and more convenient to let a photo backup service handle all of that for you.

 What to look for in a photo backup service